-The learner should be able to apply measurement skills to final solution to problems in a variety of context
+By the end of this strand, the learner should be able to apply measurement skills to find solutions to problems in a variety of contexts.

 LENGTH

 The development of the concepts under measurements follows clearly defined stages.
 In earlier grades, under the sub strand on length, learners compare lengths of objects directly, measure length using arbitrary units and finally measure length using fixed arbitrary units.
 In this sub-strand learners will be expected to identify the metre as a unit of measuring length and measure length in metres.
 The teacher should therefore involve learners in measuring activities using the metre stick.